codepo8/developer-advocacy-handbook/create-slide-decks.md

 resources that offer free to use imagery and frankly most phones have good enough cameras that you could take the photo yourself.
 Don't get beat up on having to have the perfect shot when a good enough one does the trick.
-Again, slides are there to aid your presentation.
+Slides are there to aid your presentation.
 They are wallpaper to your performance.

 > **Example:** Say for example you want the photo of a lock, [check this